 One of England’s most beautiful areas, the Cotswolds boasts pretty villages of honey-coloured stone, manor houses, charming churches, dry-stone walls and country pubs.
 History is all around you, from the Regency houses of Cheltenham to the black and white medieval buildings of Tewkesbury.

 You can easily reach many of the Cotswold’s major towns and cities by train including Bath, Cheltenham and Gloucester.
 Be sure to make use of the RailBus services which link the Cotswold and Malvern Line trains too.

 Food and drink

 Gloucestershire offers plenty of fantastic food and drink, from smart gastropubs to traditional inns and quirky cafes.
 If you enjoy a tipple, don’t miss the local wines and ales.
 You’ll also find farmers’ markets, delis, farm shops and prize-winning cheese producers all selling the freshest local produce.

 Sport and outdoors

 The Cotswolds is horseriding heaven, with the National Hunt Festival – including the Gold Cup – taking over for a week in March, plus more horse-related events at Gatcombe and Badminton.
-Cricket fans won’t want to miss the Cheltenham Cricket Festival, and there’s top-class rugby in Gloucester.
+There’s top-class rugby in Gloucester.

 Music and nightlife